patbi/Thenavigo_Handbook/1-employment.md

 Consequently, we believe that **40-hours per week** is more than enough to perform the work necessary to create meaningful and impactful software for our community.
 In other words, we pay San Francisco-based salary for 40-hours of work a week.
 We think that's fair and we believe this also minimizes the chance of burnout.

 And remember: Different people have different ways of being productive.
 Some people get more done in the morning and prefer to get an early start.
 Maybe you get a lot done in the wee hours of the night, but you have trouble starting work before lunch.
-Either way, as long as you're getting your work done, team members at YEN should design their own schedule around their own balance of work and life.
+Either way, as long as you're getting your work done, team members at Navigo should design their own schedule around their own balance of work and life.
 It should be sustainable and reasonable.

 When we have a "crunch period", usually around ship dates, you should be well-rested and caught up on your errands, so if you need to work longer days than usual for a week or two so that a release can get out the door on time, you won't be exhausted.
 Make regular time for your family and friends throughout the year so that crunch periods don't become a habit, and work doesn't become a death march.
 Feel free to rearrange your weekly schedule, for example, working slightly longer on Monday through Thursday and taking Friday afternoons off during the summer.